max9001/Kelp-Canopy-Mapping/notes/outline.md

 			- Model a pixel's spectrum as a linear combination of pure reference spectra ('endmembers').

-			- pure reference spectra could be water, kelp, land.
+			- pure reference spectra could be 'water' or 'kelp'.
 Each pixel in the image is some combination of these pure materials

 			- Water is so volatile we can't represent it as a single endmember.
 We have endmembers for clear water, shallow water, reflective water, cloudy water... etc